FRIDAY 18 OCT STROMNESS TOWN HALL 9:00-12:30

 BRIAN BUDGE – Local historian

 Raising the sunken German warships in Scapa Flow involved dangerous and expensive work on a scale that had never been attempted before.
-While also describing the engineering efforts, Brian’s talk covers the stories of the men who undertook the daunting project and the human cost in achieving it.
+While also describing the engineering efforts, this presentation covers the stories of the people who undertook the daunting project and the human cost in achieving it.

 From Scrap Metal to Museum Artefact: Changing cultural attitudes to material salvaged from the scuttled German Fleet over the 20th Century.